-I’m Lauren Vaknine, natural health and natural parenting writer, nutritionist, blogger, aspiring novelist, mama, and having been previously wheelchair-bound until implementing my new lifestyle, advocate of holistic living.
+I’m Lauren Vaknine, natural health and natural parenting writer, nutritionist, holistic wellness coach, blogger, aspiring novelist, mama, and having been previously wheelchair-bound until implementing my new lifestyle, advocate of holistic living.

 I used to run another website for my ‘real’ work – writing, public speaking and campaigning – but every so often I’d post pictures of my recipes on Facebook and people kept saying I should ‘do a cookbook’ – like it’s that easy!
 So I decided to create a blog where I could share all my recipes and it seemed more sensible to merge the two sites and have everything in one place.
 So here you will find all my recipes, my natural health and natural parenting-related tips and articles, information about my book, ‘My Enemy, My Friend’, and news of other stuff I might be up to, including campaigning and public speaking.

 My photography skills have improved somewhat over the past two and a half years since starting to share my recipes so I do apologise about the quality of pictures on some of the older recipes.
 I’m still learning so no judgement please!

 I have been following a ‘cleaner’ way of life for many years now, and falling pregnant and having my son, Braxton, in 2015, only strengthened my reasons for following this ideology that we can only be truly healthy when we live as naturally as possible, and here you can see how I’ve implemented this into my every-day life from food, cosmetics and lifestyle, to the way I parent.
 You can read more about exactly what is involved in my lifestyle over at Philosophy.